 - Features & Functionality:

-- Risk Analysis– Can the software analyse and assess risks and provide suggestions for future mitigation?
+- Risk Analysis– Can the software analyze and assess risks and provide suggestions for future mitigation?

 - Compliance Database – Does the tool track and teach compliance initiatives in a way that keeps each team informed and on track?